gavytron/LifesLittleLab/content/authors/andrea/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Andrea

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - andrea

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: R Instructor
+role: Tech Guru

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Bangkok
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Digital wizardry behind the scenes, coding our interstellar journey with geeky precision.

 interests:
   - Artificial Intelligence